So you thought that you’re doing everything right to keep your pet turtle’s habitat clean.

 Author’s note: Nitrate is a byproduct of the Nitrogen cycle that goes on in a closed ecosystem such as an aquarium.
 If there are no plants in the water to use this byproduct up as food then algae spores will.

-How to get rid of a green algae bloom in the water?
+How to get rid of a green algae bloom in your turtle tank water?

 Theoretically, to completely fix the green water in your turtle tank you need to: